GuideNepalKathmanduTransportPersonal Finance

 Own a car when:

-• You have children under 5 — car-seat logistics defeat ride-share
+• You have children under 5 and car-seat logistics defeat ride-share

-• You make 2+ intercity trips per month (Pokhara, Chitwan, Hetauda)
+• You make 2+ intercity trips a month (Pokhara, Chitwan, Hetauda)

 • You have specific medical needs (elderly parent, regular hospital visits)